ibm-cloud-docs/hs-crypto/delete-instance.md

 ```
 {: pre}

-Replace *instance_name* with your instance name and *instance_ID* with your instance ID.
-You can use either the instance name or the instance ID to run the command.
+Replace *instance_name* with your instance name and *instance_ID* with your [service instance ID](/docs/hs-crypto?topic=hs-crypto-retrieve-instance-ID).
+You can use either the instance name or the service instance ID to run the command.